linkeddatacenter/uSilex/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/linkeddatacenter/uSilex/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/linkeddatacenter/uSilex/?branch=master)
 [![Build Status](https://scrutinizer-ci.com/g/linkeddatacenter/uSilex/badges/build.png?b=master)](https://scrutinizer-ci.com/g/linkeddatacenter/uSilex/build-status/master)

-µSilex (aka micro silex)  is a super micro framework inspired on Pimple and Symfony http_foundation  classes.
+µSilex (aka micro silex) is a super micro framework inspired on Pimple and PSR standard.

+This project is a try to build a standard conceptual framework for developing micro-services and APIs endpoints that require maximum performances with a minimum of memory footprint.

 Silex was a great project that now migrated to Symfony + Flex.
 This is good when if you need more power and flexibility.
 But you have to pay a price in terms of complexity and memory footprint.

-µSilex covers a small subset of the original Silex projecy: no caching, no security, no authentication, limited middleware,  limited view support, no template, etc, etc.
+µSilex covers a small subset of the original Silex projecy: a µSilex is just a Pimple container that implements [PSR-15 specifications](https://www.php-fig.org/psr/psr-15/).
+That's it.

-As a matter of fact, in the JAMStack, Docker and XaaS era, you can let all these features to other components in the system application architecture.
+As a matter of fact, in the JAMStack, Docker and XaaS era, you can let lot of conventional framework features to other components in the system application architecture (i.e. caching, authentication, security, monitoring, etc. etc).

-This project is a try to build a framework for developing APIs endpoints that require maximum performances with a minimum of memory footprint (e.g. micro services, smart proxies, gateway, adaptors, etc, etc).
+Beside this, there are tons of library that implements great reusable middleware that are full compatible with µSilex (e.g. [MW library](https://github.com/middlewares/psr15-middlewares)) and lot of great PSR implementation that fits µSilex requirements.
+Why to reinvent the well?

 Have a nice day!